osl-incubator/scicookie/docs/guide.md

 ## Automation Tools

 An automation tool is software or a platform designed to automate repetitive tasks, processes, or workflows that are traditionally performed manually.
 These tools are used to streamline and optimize various operations, reduce human intervention, increase efficiency, and minimize errors.
 Currently SciCookie is using `make` and `Makim`

-- [Makim](https://osl-incubator.github.io/makim): MakIm is an innovative tool inspired by Make, designed to simplify target and dependency definition through YAML format.
+- [Makim](https://osl-incubator.github.io/makim): Makim is an innovative tool inspired by Make, designed to simplify target and dependency definition through YAML format.
 It introduces advanced features such as conditionals, arguments, and dependencies with targeted parameters.
 It also facilitates organized grouping of targets and supports user-defined variables and environment variables.
-MakIm empowers users to streamline documentation and parameterize targets effectively.
+Makim empowers users to streamline documentation and parameterize targets effectively.
 This free and open-source tool offers improved target management while maintaining compatibility with familiar YAML syntax.